 Speed does not equal increased skill.

 Yes, as you practice copywriting for longer, you’ll likely find that ideas come to you a bit quicker.
-But the best ideas aren’t always the first ones—you still have to sit with the project and brainstorm.

 Remember, too, that being fast isn’t necessarily great; especially if you’re being paid by the hour!
 You want to be efficient, but you don’t want to unnecessarily push yourself to be fast and miss out on getting paid for time.